catenax-ng/catenax-ng.github.io/docs/internal/how-to-setup-aks-cluster-via-terraform.md

 regarding the new created cluster.

 **in k8s-cluster-stack/apps/ingress-nginx:**
-copy an existing values.yaml, rename and insert actual loadbalancer-IP (public IP in Azure)
+copy an existing values.yaml, rename it to `values-<environment>.yaml` and insert actual loadbalancer-IP (public IP in Azure).

 **in k8s-cluster-stack/apps/kube-prometheus-stack:**
-copy an existing values.yaml, rename and adjust all places where the environment-name is mentioned (`root_url`, `client_secret`, `domain`, `cluster`) and insert `client_id` from GitHub oAuth `grafana-<environment>`
+copy an existing values.yaml, rename it to `values-<environment>.yaml` and adjust all places where the environment-name is mentioned (`root_url`, `client_secret`, `domain`, `cluster`) and insert `client_id` from GitHub oAuth `grafana-<environment>`.

 **in k8s-cluster-stack/apps/tls:**
-copy an existing 'values-tls.yaml', rename and change `cluster-name` and `certificate/dnsZone`
+copy an existing values-tls.yaml, rename it to `values-tls-<environment>.yaml` and change its `cluster-name` and `certificate/dnsZone`.

 **in k8s-cluster-stack/environments**
 copy folder example and adjust